eddymwaniki/Week-One-Code-Challenges/README.md

 The program outputs the grade that matches the marks

 # Example
-Marks input 45
+Marks input : 70 50 45 85 35
-Grade output D
+Grade output : B  C  D  A  E
+Marks input : 200
+Grade output : Invalid output

 # Solution 2
 Solution 2 is a speed governor that tracks the speed of a vehicle and ensures the vehicle travels at 70km/hr.
 It gives a demerit point for every 5km/hr above the speed limit and suspends the license after the driver accumulates 12 points